Bog97/ch14-git-branches/exercise-1/README.md

 # Exercise-1
+## This assignment allows us to experiment with branches and merging
 In this exercise, you'll practice working with branches, including **merging** changes between them.

 For this exercise, complete the following steps: